x-y-zhao/BayLime/README.md

 # BayLIME

-BayLIME is a Bayesian modification of LIME that provides a principled mechanism to combine useful knowledge (e.g., from other diverse XAI methods, embedded human knowledge in the training of the AI/ML model under explanation or simply previous explanations of similar instances), which is a clear trend in AI.
-Such combination benefits the consistency in repeated explanations of a single prediction, robustness to kernel settings and may also improve the efficiency by requiring less queries made to the AI/ML model.
+BayLIME is a Bayesian modification of LIME (one of the most widely used approaches in XAI).
+Compared to LIME, BayLIME exploits prior knowledge and Bayesian reasoning to improve both the consistency in repeated explanations of a single prediction and the robustness to kernel settings.
+BayLIME also exhibits better explanation fidelity than the state-of-the-art (LIME, SHAP and GradCAM) by its ability to integrate prior knowledge from, e.g., a variety of other XAI techniques, as well as verification and validation (V&V) methods.

 ## Publication